RandomcodeDev/chifir-engine/design/style.typ

 == Classes vs structs
 Classes do things, structs store data.
 That's the distinction so far.

-== Passing objects around
-Because of C++03 not having move semantics, don't return things that are expensive to copy, like CVector, by value.
-Instead, take a reference to one and fill it like that.
-This avoids wasteful deep copies.

 == Headers
 Public headers (ones visible to any component) should include as few headers as possible, and forward declare types where needed.
 In `.cpp` files, all headers for the things used should be included, not just ones that happen to include the right things.
 Private